 - Lack of governance.

 When codebases move from team to team during the SDLC, developers can lose a lot of time going back and forth between separate teams and members if the environments are configured differently.
-Your delivery pipeline gets delayed trying to fix bugs rather than provide a consistent environment for testing.
+Your delivery pipeline gets delayed trying to fix bugs rather than provide a consistent environment for continuous testing.

 You can overcome this challenge by creating an infrastructure blueprint that ensures all environments are identical.
 This blueprint provides continuous delivery where all team members work in unison to implement the SDLC.

-Manual testing and deployment
+DevOps Test Automation over Manual testing and deployment

-Lack of maturity in the SDLC
+DevOps testing strategy to overcome the lack of maturity in the SDLC

 DevOps’ introduction has enabled many enterprises to churn out high-quality and reliable software in incrementally shorter time frames.
 Therefore, your teams must have a mature process.
 Unfortunately, all enterprises are not equipped to handle the speed and agility of DevOps.

-Enterprises would do well to invest in training the development and QA teams to help them adopt DevOps best practices.
+Enterprises would do well to invest in training the development and QA teams to help them adopt DevOps Testing best practices.
 Everyone involved in the SDLC must be encouraged to seek constant feedback to help them improve.
 Investing in large-scale solutions and toolkits can also enable your teams to deliver more features with fewer errors even as they execute the pipeline.

 In most modern environments, applications are made up of several small components or microservices that need to be changed and deployed quickly.
 This fast-paced environment demands improvements, adjustments, and changes to be implemented immediately to be quicker to market.
 The continued use of legacy systems and processes can create bottlenecks that hamper the process needed to make these rapid changes.